jaskfla/macos-tidbits/src/index.md

 ## Text selection

-When using the cursor to select text, double-click to select a words.
+When using the cursor to select text, double-click to select a word.
 Triple-click to select a paragraph.

 Relatedly, double-click and drag to select word-by-word.
 Triple-click and drag